brightleydeveloped/react-mobx-supermodel/readme.md

         id: 'some-uuid'
     }
 });
-user.fetch();
+// this makes a GET request to https://<api-server-url>/api/v1/user/some-uuid user.fetch();

-// to save, will make a POST request to https://<api-server-url>/api/v1/user
+// This makes a POST request to https://<api-server-url>/api/v1/user
-// or a PUT request to the https://<api-server-url>/api/v1/user/:id if id is set user.save()
+// or a PUT request to the https://<api-server-url>/api/v1/user/some-uuid if id is set, as it is above user.save()
 ```